 We process personal information on the legal basis that it is:

 - necessary for the performance of a contract: if you are a current or former member, we will process your personal information in order to fulfil that contract (i.e. to provide you with membership, advice, indemnity and assistance) If you are not a member and we provide you with services, we will process your personal information in order to fulfil the contract for those services.

 - in our or a third party's legitimate interests: details of those legitimate interests are set out in more detail below.

 - where we are required to do so or it is otherwise permitted by law

 - with your consent (e.g. for marketing)

-We process Special Category Information about you on the basis that it is:
+In addition, we process Special Category Information on the legal basis that it is:

 The legitimate interests for which we process personal information (other than Special Category Information) are: